hermanmak/AWSWorkshop-20190109-CDK-CFN-SERVERLESS/README.md

 1. An personal AWS Account

 ## Step 0 - Setup a clean development environment
-Since everyone has their own preconfigured laptops with their own customized development environements, things could get pretty messy.
-So, lets use AWS Cloud9 for the sake of this lab.
+Since everyone has their own preconfigured laptops with their own customized development environments, things could get pretty messy.
+So, lets use AWS Cloud9 for the sake of this lab, AWS Cloud9 provides a hosted IDE to write, run and debug code.

+1. In the console, the Services button in the top left will reveal a dropdown with all the services.
+2. Find or search for **Cloud9**.
+3. In the middle right click **Create Environment**.
+4. Give the Cloud9 environment a name and leave everything else as standard, create your environment.
+5.